James Jones (wide receiver): New York Giants

 On July 30, 2015, Jones signed a one-year deal with the New York Giants.
 He was released by the Giants on September 5, 2015.

 Green Bay Packers (second stint)

-On September 6, 2015, a day after being released by the New York Giants, Jones agreed to a one-year deal to return to the Green Bay Packers.
+On September 6, 2015, a day after being released by the Giants, Jones agreed to a one-year deal to return to the Packers.
+Jones started the 2015 season with two receiving touchdowns against the Chicago Bears in Week 1, a 31–23 victory.
+In Week 3, against the Kansas City Chiefs, he had seven receptions for 139 yards and a touchdown in the 38–28 victory.

 On November 22, 2015, Jones became an Internet sensation after wearing a green hooded sweatshirt underneath his jersey during a 34-degree game against the Minnesota Vikings at TCF Bank Stadium in Minneapolis.
 On June 9, 2016, it was reported by multiple sources that the NFL had added a rule for its rulebook in 2016, banning players from having their hooded sweatshirts over their shoulderpads, as it blocks the nameplate of the player's jersey.
 This will apply as a uniform violation and did not require a vote amongst team owners.

 For the second year in a row, he led his team in receiving touchdowns (8), while also leading the Packers in receiving yards (890).